-MICHAEL EATON: received his formal training from theSchool ofAmerican Ballet and the Houston Ballet.
+MICHAEL EATON: received his formal training from the School of American Ballet and the Houston Ballet.
 Michael began his professional ballet career with San Francisco Ballet and has performed as a soloist with Tulsa Ballet and Kansas City Ballet.
 He has toured internationally and performed at the Royal Opera House Covent Garden and the Paris Opera House.
 Michael earned the bronze medal at the 1995 Helsinki IBC, was a finalist at the 1999 Jackson IBC and performed for First Lady Barbara Bush at the 1992 Republican National Convention.
 His repertory includes works by: George Balanchine, Agnes de Mille, Nacho Duato, Arenal, and Jerome Robbins, among many more.

-KATIE GIBSON: originally from Boston, MA, began her ballet training at Ballet Workshop of New England under the instruction of Jacqueline Cronsberg.
-Ms. Gibson continued her training at the San Francisco Ballet School where she had opportunity to perform with the San Francisco Ballet.
-She first danced with Oregon Ballet Theatre under the direction of Christopher Stowell before joining Miami City Ballet under the direction of Edward Villella from 2005-2010.
+KATIE GIBSON: is a native of Boston, MA and began her training at Ballet Workshop of New England under the instruction of Jacqueline Cronsberg.
+Katie continued her training at the San Francisco Ballet School where she had the opportunity to perform with the San Francisco Ballet.
+She joined Oregon Ballet Theatre under the direction of Christopher Stowell in 2003 and danced with Miami City Ballet under the direction of Edward Villella from 2005-2010.
 Currently, Katie is also a dancer with the Suzanne Farrell Ballet and has danced with that company for three seasons.